-The Clearblue Digital Ovulation Test is a rapid 'sandwich' immunoassay which uses monoclonal antibodies to detect the LH molecule.
-An optical system, contained within the test holder, then measures the density of the lines formed by the binding of LH to the antibodies.
-If above a defined threshold, an 'LH surge' result will be displayed.
+The Clearblue Ovulation Test is a rapid 'sandwich' immunoassay which uses monoclonal antibodies to detect the LH molecule.
+An optical system, contained within the Test Holder, then measures the density of the lines formed by the binding of LH to the antibodies, and if above a defined threshold, a positive 'LH surge' result will be displayed.

 As many women have low levels of LH present in their urine throughout their cycles, the Clearblue Digital Ovulation Test does not measure the LH surge to a constant uniform threshold.
-Instead, the Clearblue Digital Ovulation Test sets a personalised threshold level for each woman by measuring their change in LH level from their personal baseline.
-This is an obvious advantage over tests that ignore the fact that different women have different baseline LH levels, and that levels can even vary between cycles.
+Instead, the Clearblue Digital Ovulation Test sets a personalised threshold level for each woman, by measuring their change in LH level from their personal baseline.
+This is an obvious advantage over visual tests which ignore the fact that different women have different baseline LH levels and that levels can even vary between cycles.